 What Does an Archivist Do?

-An archivist also provides outreach to the public, coordinating facility tours, lectures, classes and workshops.
+An archivist also provides outreach to the public.
+He or she coordinates facility tours, lectures, classes, and workshops.

-- Most worked for museums, colleges and universities, and government agencies.
-Corporations and other institutions employed others.
+- Most work for museums, colleges and universities, and government agencies.
+Corporations and other institutions employ others.

-- The job outlook for this occupation is good.
-The U.S. Bureau of Labor Statistics expects it to grow about as fast as the average for all occupations through 2024.
+- The job outlook for this occupation is excellent.
+The U.S. Bureau of Labor Statistics expects employment to grow faster than the average for all occupations between 2016 and 2026.

 A Day in an Archivist's Life

 If you decide to become an archivist, what can you expect to do?
-With this question in mind, we looked at some typical job duties taken from online ads on Indeed.com:
+With this question in mind, we looked at some typical job duties employers specified in online ads on Indeed.com: